Neural-network methods for two-dimensional finite-source reflector design

-Extending the direct method from Section~\ref{sec:direct-method} to full 3D applications is conceptually straightforward, as the mathematical framework can be readily adapted.
-Without modifications, the computational cost may increase significantly due to the higher dimensionality of the domains $\mathcal{S}$ and $\mathcal{T}$, which become 4D in 3D problems.
-Given the efficiency of the current 2D implementation, the extension to 3D remains computationally feasible, though to further enhance scalability, stochastic optimization could be adopted: rather than evaluating all target points at each iteration, randomly subsampling these points reduces the per-iteration cost substantially while preserving effective descent.
+Extending the direct method from Section~\ref{sec:direct-method} to full three-dimensional applications is conceptually straightforward, as the mathematical framework can be readily adapted.
+Without modifications, the computational cost may increase significantly due to the higher dimensionality of the domains $\mathcal{S}$ and $\mathcal{T}$, which become four-dimensional in three-dimensional problems.
+Given the efficiency of the current two-dimensional implementation, the extension to three dimensions remains computationally feasible, though to further enhance scalability, stochastic optimization could be adopted: rather than evaluating all target points at each iteration, randomly subsampling these points reduces the per-iteration cost substantially while preserving effective descent.
 The quasi-Newton optimizer used here does not support stochasticity, necessitating alternative optimization strategies, such as those discussed in \cite{moritz2016linearly}.
-Common machine learning optimizers, such as Adam \cite{kingma2017adammethodstochasticoptimization}, have proven inadequate for physics-informed neural network training \cite{HACKING2025100119,jnini2024gaussnewtonnaturalgradientdescent,URBAN2025113656}, a category our approach might be placed under.
+Common machine-learning optimizers, such as Adam \cite{kingma2017adammethodstochasticoptimization}, have proven inadequate for physics-informed neural-network training \cite{HACKING2025100119,jnini2024gaussnewtonnaturalgradientdescent,URBAN2025113656}, a category our approach might be placed under.

-The mesh-based method from Section~\ref{sec:mesh-method}, while theoretically extendable to 3D, poses practical challenges.
-Computing intersections between quadrilaterals in 2D is manageable, but performing analogous operations in 4D space is significantly more complex.
+The mesh-based method from Section~\ref{sec:mesh-method}, while theoretically extendable to three dimensions, poses practical challenges.
+Computing intersections between quadrilaterals in two dimensions is manageable, but performing analogous operations in four-dimensional space is significantly more complex.
 To address this, alternative approaches could be considered, such as smoothing the source distribution with a gradually decreasing smoothing factor during optimization, employing optimization techniques for discontinuous loss functions \cite{Kreikemeyer_2023}, or developing formulations that inherently preserve continuity.